HW & FB Tompkins: Architectural careers

-The brothers were immediately successful, winning a competition for clubrooms for the Commercial Travellers Association in 1898, built at 170 Flinders Street the following year (though only Harry's name was given as the architect).
-It was in the red brick Romanesque style (with many Queen Anne elements), a style which emerged in Melbourne at that time, and came to dominate commercial architecture in the central city, especially warehouses, over the next 10 years.
+The brothers were immediately successful, winning a competition for clubrooms for the Commercial Travellers Association in 1898, built at 170 Flinders Street the following year.
+(Note: Though only Harry's name was given as the architect.)
+It was in the red-brick Romanesque Revival style with many Queen Anne Revival elements), a style which emerged in Melbourne at that time, and came to dominate commercial architecture in the central city, especially warehouses, over the next ten years.

-This project was followed by the Metcalfe & Barnard warehouse on the corner of Flinders Lane and Russell Street in a similar style in 1902, and in 1908 this was followed by another Flinders Lane warehouse for Borsdorff & Co. (a renovation of an earlier building), also in red brick Romanesque style, this time with exotic horseshoe arches.
-They used the red brick Romanesque for two small suburban department stores, Dimmeys in Richmond in 1907 (expanded in 1918 with an elaborate clock tower), and Hoopers Store in Brunswick in 1908.
+This project was followed by the Metcalfe & Barnard warehouse on the corner of Flinders Lane and Russell Street in a similar style in 1902, and in 1908 this was followed by another Flinders Lane warehouse for Borsdorff & Co. (a renovation of an earlier building), also in red-brick Romanesque Revival style, this time with exotic horseshoe arches.
+They used the red-brick Romanesque Revival for two small suburban department stores, Dimmeys in in 1907, expanded in 1918 with an elaborate clock tower, and Hooper's Store in in 1908.
 They also designed a number of churches and country pubs in this period.